 - Slightly expensive, but it’s understandable as it has a lot of features

-- Might be a bit difficult to assemble, so make sure you keep the instructions manual handy
+- Might be a bit difficult to assemble

 Standing calf raise machines are usually found in commercial gyms and health clubs, but this one can be the exception from the rule.
-If you have space and the budget, the Bodysolid GSCL360 machine can provide one of the best and safest way to build insane leg strength – Remember this machine will do both your quads and calves!
+If you have space and the budget, the Bodysolid GSCL360 can provide one of the best and safest way to build insane leg strength – Remember that it will do both your quads and calves!

-On top of that, it can also support an enormous amount of weights, so as you become more and more powerful, you can keep adding weight plates to the bars without fearing that the machine might not support them.
+On top of that, it can also support an enormous amount of weights, so as you become more and more powerful, you can keep adding weight plates to the bars without fearing that it might not support them.

 If you want to develop your calves, but your current budget is not that flexible then you need to take a look at this calf raise machine from Powerline.

 It’s a seated machine which doesn’t weigh much, it has a compact size and it’s ideal for both men and women.
-In fact, this machine isn’t as scary as the other calf raise machines on the market, so even kids can have a go at it, provided they’re supervised by an adult.
+In fact, this machine isn’t as scary as the other calf raise machines on the market, so its simplicity will appeal to many.